panchul/workspace/doc/Career.md

 TODO: Add list interests, etc.

+---

+"TALENT hits the target no one else can HIT, GENIUS hits the target no one else can SEE"

+---

+---
-### Misc Links in no particular order, loosely related to career.
+Misc Links in no particular order, loosely related to career.

 https://capitalfactory.apps.umbel.com/6d6/2016-pre-sxsw-startup-crawl/
 https://austinstartups.com/bbva-pre-sxsw-startup-crawl-stops-8ed1002b8e92#.elta46dmt